-- Coming across the fields from Bredbury, walkers and cyclists go over the Goyt on the Jim Fearnley bailey-type Bridge to the woodland of the Poise Brook Nature Reserve.
+Coming across the fields from Bredbury, walkers and cyclists go over the Goyt on the Jim Fearnley Bridge to the woodland of the Poise Brook Valley Nature Reserve.

-The river itself is broad and sparkles in sunshine.
-On the wooded bank the hum of distant traffic can no longer be heard.
-This is a secluded but popular spot whose tranquility will be destroyed by the bypass’s 200-metre bridge (or alternatively the 550-metre high-level bridge) around two hundred metres away.
+Crossing the bridge, the river itself is broad and sparkles in sunshine (if available).
+On the wooded western bank the hum of distant traffic can no longer be heard.
+This is a secluded but popular spot whose tranquility would be destroyed by the Bypass’s 200-metre bridge (or alternatively the 550-metre high-level bridge) around two hundred metres away to the east.

-The Nature Reserve stretches along the bank to Woodbank Park, but Poise Brook itself comes to the Goyt from a valley heading up towards A626 Marple Road.
+The Nature Reserve stretches along the bank in both directions, but Poise Brook itself comes to the Goyt down a valley from A626 Marple Road.
 On the map, the path is marked by linked dots.

-The bypass will gouge under the road into Offerton’s precious green space.
+The bypass would gouge under Marple Road into Offerton’s precious green space.